User-Ehmedov-Ferid/Data_analyst_project/README.md

 ![Predict_of_House_Prices](https://user-images.githubusercontent.com/87524659/169647613-22c163d9-09a5-425a-979e-c10f62a9610e.JPG)

 # [Project 3: Customer](https://github.com/User-Ehmedov-Ferid/Portfolio/blob/main/Customers.ipynb)
 ### Amazon clothes sells clothes online.
-Customers come into the store, have meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
-The company is trying to decide whether to focus their efforts on their mobile app  or website
+Customers come into the store, have meetings with a personal stylist,
+###then they can go home and order either on a mobile app or website for the clothes they want.
+###The company is trying to decide whether to focus their efforts on their mobile app  or website.
 ![Customer_visualization](https://user-images.githubusercontent.com/87524659/173523510-28fc4140-79da-4000-8e7b-31afd28c9f0c.png)

 ## Data analysis